 Don't believe the buzz?
-In April 2019, Guinness World Records made it official: Mason is now the youngest pilot to have flown solo around the world, breaking the record previously held by Lachlan Smart of Queensland, Australia, who completed a solo flight at age 18 in 2016.
+In April 2019, Guinness World Records made it official: Mason is now the youngest pilot to fly solo around the world.
+The record was previously held by Lachlan Smart of Queensland, Australia, who completed a solo flight at age 18 in 2016.